MESSAGE FROM THE INSPECTOR GENERAL

 In the past, the capacity for a business to accomplish its objectives was talked about in terms of goal-setting, strategic execution, and milestone measurement as if the objectives could somehow achieve themselves.
 But, with evolving insight, we now recognize the behaviors of the more than 10,000 people in TVA's workforce define its effectiveness as much as anything else.
 This realization is reflected in the highlights of our work throughout this report.

-In this semiannual period, our audit, evaluation, and investigative activities identified more than $26.5 million in recoveries, fees, fines, penalties, potential savings, questioned costs, and other monetary loss and identified numerous opportunities for TVA to improve its programs and operations.
-Highlights include:
+In this semiannual period, our audit, evaluation, and investigative activities identified nearly $15 million in funds TVA could put to better use, questioned costs, recoveries and savings as well as opportunities for TVA to improve its programs and operations.
+Some of the highlights include:

 - An audit finding that improvements are needed in incorporating fraud risk management practices, as identified by the United States (U.S.) Government Accountability Office (GAO), in TVA's organizational culture and structure.